AOML Question and Answer

 Printable Research Highlights

-Explore these printable research highlights to learn more about the main AOML research topics such as how we study ecosystems, red tide, and ocean acidification in the Gulf of Mexico.
+Explore these printable research highlights to learn more about the main AOML research topics such as how we study ecosystems, red tide, and ocean acidification in the Gulf of America.
 You can also find information on cutting-edge ‘Omics research, which studies genetic material found in the water column, called environmental DNA.
 Information is also provided on extreme weather research and the importance of improving our forecasting systems.
 AOML uses these fliers when communicating the importance of our research with stakeholders or presenting to Congress on Capitol Hill.

 Interactive Storymaps